mat-docs/mtap-docs/InfluxWriter/2019.1.0/docs/Installation.md

 InfluxDb writer subscribes to message brokers and saves telemetry data and session metadata in real-time to time-series and relational databases respectively.
 InfluxDb Writer is platform-independent and hence can be deployed on Windows or Unix-based systems as a service but **we strongly recommend deploying InfluxDb writer and InfluxDb on one Linux VM.
 InfluxDb performs better on Linux and by deploying it on one machine together with service you reduce unnecessary network bandwidth between those services.**

 ### .NET Core runtime
-First you need to install .NET Core 2.1 runtime.
+If you install service as daemon or run as standalone you need to install .NET Core 2.1 runtime.
 You can download it [here](https://www.microsoft.com/net/download/dotnet-core/2.1).
 Example for Ubuntu 18.04 LTE:

 ```
 wget -q https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb